Complications of Diabetes Mellitus

 5. Complications Related to Pregnancy

-Because of the insulin antagonist effect of pregnancy, some women develop diabetes only during pregnancy (gestational diabetes).
-Because of the increasing prevalence of weight problems, gestational diabetes (GDM) has been on the rise in the US.
-Gestational diabetes can result in macrosomia, which can increase complications of delivery, including shoulder dystocia and neonatal morbidity., Offspring of mothers with either gestational or pregestational diabetes are at higher risk for development of metabolic syndrome and overweight than those born to women without diabetes.,
+Because of changes to insulin sensitivity during pregnancy, some women develop diabetes only during pregnancy (gestational diabetes).
+Because of the increasing prevalence of weight problems, gestational diabetes has been on the rise in the US.
+Gestational diabetes can result in macrosomia, which can increase complications of delivery, including shoulder dystocia, neonatal morbidity, congenital malformations, neonatal respiratory distress syndrome, hypoglycemia, and even intrauterine death.,, Offspring of mothers with either gestational or pregestational diabetes are at higher risk for development of metabolic syndrome and overweight than those born to women without diabetes.,

 Women with diabetes should try to plan their pregnancies so that blood glucose can be well controlled prior to conception.
 Good glucose control, ideally HbA1C < 6.5% prior to and during pregnancy, decreases the risk of complications for both the mother and baby, including congenital anomalies, miscarriage, macrosomia, birth trauma, respiratory distress, and stillbirth.
 It can also reduce the need for cesarean section.
 Preconception counseling should be available to all women of childbearing age with preexisting diabetes or those who have had a history of gestational diabetes.

 See the Diabetes chapter for more treatment information.

 American Diabetes Association guidelines recommend that all women with gestational diabetes receive individualized nutritional counseling by a registered dietitian.
 Antenatal nutritional therapy in women with gestational diabetes reduces the risk of complications.